Should You Upgrade to SharePoint 2013?

 Is the potential headache involved with the migration or upgrading of your current SharePoint environment holding you back?
 There’s no need to fear, help is near.

-The “Five Things You Need to Know Before Upgrading to SharePoint 2013” webinar on March 27 answered questions and addressedconcerns.
+The “5 Things to Know Before Migrating to SharePoint 2013, OneDrive for Business and Office 365” webinar answered questions and addressed concerns.

 You can also get started by downloading a free trial of Metalogix Content Matrix.